 Aquafolium is lead by two people with different backgrounds sharing a passion for the healing quality of nature.

-Mark has been one of the UK’s leading Wilderness Guides with over 20 years experience of working deep in the back country with a wide range of people from all ages and abilities including those with various physical and mental health conditions.
-Mark is a qualified ‘bushcraft’ instructor, tracker and professional forager.
+Mark has been one of the UK’s leading Wilderness Guides with over 25 years experience of working deep in the back country with a wide range of people from all ages and abilities including those with various physical and mental health conditions.
+Mark is a qualified bushcraft and survival instructor, wildlife tracker and professional forager.
 He is also a qualified navigator, first-aider and mountain, moorland walking group & camping leader.

-In other duties Mark is an active supporter of the Devon Local Nature Partnership and is a member of the Naturally Healthy Steering Group and previously also leading the County on the development of ‘Social Prescribing’ of non-clinical interventions for the improvement of health and wellbeing and is a keen advocate for the promotion of green prescribing.
+In other duties Mark is an active supporter of the Devon Local Nature Partnership (Natural Devon), is a member of the LNP’s Naturally Healthy Steering Group and previously also leading the County on the development of ‘Social Prescribing’ of non-clinical interventions for the improvement of health and wellbeing and is a keen advocate for the promotion of green prescribing.
 Mark also works to help develop better commissioning in adult social care & health.

 Camilla has worked in policy research and development for many years, throughout local government and the NHS.
 Achieving a Masters of Science in Social Research.
 She is currently studying for an MBA.
 Her interest in striving to improve people’s lives is matched by her love of nature and the outdoors.
 She became an Army Cadet at the age of twelve, staying into her mid twenties, representing the County in military skills and transitioning to become an outdoor instructor.